jadis0x/il2cpp-reverse-engineering-guide/README.md

 <p>Hello! as I no longer have time for reverse engineering, I have decided to share some useful examples regarding the usage of Il2cppInspector C++ scaffold.
 In this guide, I will provide examples of how to interact with defined Il2cpp API functions.</p>

-## This guide includes examples related to the following questions:

-- How to get the type from a class,
-- How to retrieve class namespaces and names from an image,
-- How to get the return type and names of any method,
-- How to invoke functions,
-- How to fetch fields from a class.

 IL2CppInspector built with v29 support [DOWNLOAD](https://github.com/ElCapor/Il2CppInspector/releases/tag/2021.2).

 > INFO: I have created my own helper class, which you can access from the "lib" folder.
 I will prepare the examples based on the functions I have created.

+## This guide includes examples related to the following questions:

+- How to get the type from a class
+- How to get class namespaces and names from an image
+- How to get the return type and names of any method
+- How to invoke functions
+- How to fetch fields from a class

 ## Contact
+If you have any questions, feel free to reach out to me. </br>
-Discord: Jadis0x
+Discord: Jadis0x </br>
+Steam: Jadis0x

 ## Examples